Lady Stay Dead: Plot

 Mason cuts the phone wire while she calls the coastal guard service.
 Mason then proceeds to taunt Jenny and whistles "Loving from a Distance" every now and then.
 He also tries to break into the house to no avail.
-Two policemen arrive shortly, officer Clyde Collings (Roger Ward) and patrolman Rex "Pops" Dunbar (James Elliott), but Pops is killed by Mason with a shotgun from the cop car when Pops tries to radio for backup.
+Two policemen arrive shortly, officer Clyde Collings and patrolman Rex "Pops" Dunbar, but Pops is killed by Mason with a shotgun from the cop car when Pops tries to radio for backup.
 Collings reveals to Jenny that Mason has a history of raping other women who never laid charges on him because of their "irate husbands".
 He then tells Jenny to make a run for the highway since Mason won't see her in the dark, but she stops when she finds Marie's body in the backyard and mourns over her.
 Collings tries to strike a deal with Mason, who refuses, but Collings vows to kill Mason after he sets his partner (who survived the gunshot) on fire.
 Collings chases Mason and fights him in the swimming pool and eventually drowns Mason.

 Jenny, who eventually ran out and hid in the bushes on the highway, comes out of hiding when Collings' car drives by and orders her to come out.
 It's revealed that Mason survived his drowning and killed Collings.
 He proceeds to strangle her, but envisions Marie in her place and has a mental breakdown.
 Mason is then hit by a passing motorcyclist and is thrown into Collings' car.
 Another cop car drives by and the two officers inside find Jenny lying on the road.
 One of them inspects Collings' car and finds a barely conscious Mason inside about to shoot him with the shotgun, but that officer shoots and kills Mason.